HellRaven-Mods/NFSC-NextGenFX/README.md

 - open "visualtreamtent.fx" from FX folder with VisualStudio/Code, NotePad+ or any Editor you want
 - Change the values to your preferations
 - (!
 IMPORTANT !)
 To see the changes you Need to go to Video Settings and Exit out again, that will reload the shaders
-	 - if u use SunRise: in SunRise.ini (scripts folder) set Shaderreload key to 35 (END Key), than you can reload with a keypress

- !!
-DO NOT TOUCH THE OTHER FILES OR YOU ELSE YOU CAN BRAKE THE MOD !!

 **List of what added and changed:**
 -----------------------------------------------------------------------------------------------